lucidmedia/embed-photoshpere-demo/README.md

-# embedded-photoshpere-demo
+# embedded-photosphere-demo
-Sample code that demonstrates how to embed a photoshpere
+Sample code that demonstrates how to embed a photo sphere

+<a href="https://storage.googleapis.com/static.lucid.media/demos/embedded-photosphere-demo.html">Demo: Webpage with embedded photo sphere.</a>

 ##### Code from share and embed link on google maps: